tasfi60/Pro-EduOnline-Care-client-site/README.md

             13.Every page was responsive and accurately routed.
             14.Implemented dark and light theme to whole site.
             15.In this project, page to pdf conversion was also done.
+            16.For this project, we have used Firebase, React frameworks etc.